 由數據採集專家 Grant Maloy Smith 撰寫

-In this article we will discuss how you can measure position and displacement with LVDT sensors, with enough detail so that you will:
+In this article we will learn about EtherCAT - what it is and what it does, with enough detail that you will:

 Are you ready to get started?
 Let’s go!

 Jump to a section

 EtherCAT stands for “Ethernet for Control Automation Technology.”
 It’s a protocol that brings the power and flexibility of ethernet to the world of

 But let’s take a look at ethernet itself in order to understand its utility and popularity.
 This will put EtherCAT into context.

 Developed in the 1970s at Xerox’s Palo Alto Research Center (PARC), Ethernet was designed as a low-cost and fault-tolerant network interface for both local and wide-area networks.
 At the time of its invention, there were other networks, such as TokenBus, TokenRing, ARCNET, CDDI, and a variety of lesser-known or proprietary network interfaces.

 The old PARC (Palo Alto Research Center) facility sign

 PARC scientist Robert Metcalf was assigned to figure out how to interconnect the company’s hundreds of computers so that they could share the world’s first laser printer, which had recently been invented by Xerox.